proshoumma/react-native-off-canvas-menu/README.md

 ### menuItems
 This is where the magic happens, really!!!.
 It is an array type prop and oh yes, it is required (`React.PropTypes.array.isRequired`).
 You just need to pass an array of `title`, `icon` and `component` object, and boom, you got a navigation system with your menu!
 Here is the structure:

+### rightSide
+This is a boolean type prop.
+It is not required (`React.PropTypes.bool`) The default value is `false`.
+It makes the menu appear from the right side.

 ```javascript
 {
   title: [Title for menu],